-Nominal Accounts are accounts related and associated to losses, expenses, income or gains.
-Examples include purchase account, sales account, salary A/C, commission A/C etc. The final outcome of nominal account is either profit or loss which is then ultimately transferred to the capital account.
+Nominal Accounts are accounts related and associated with losses, expenses, income, or gains.
+Examples include a purchase account, sales account, salary A/C, commission A/C, etc. The outcome of a nominal account is either profit or loss, which is then ultimately transferred to the capital account.

-- The nominal account is income statement account (expenses, income, loss, profit) and is also known as temporary account unlike balance sheet account ( Asset, Liability, owner’s equity) which are permanent account.
+- The nominal account is an income statement account (expenses, income, loss, profit).
+It is also known as a temporary account, unlike the balance sheet account ( Asset, Liability, owner’s equity), which are permanent accounts.

-- So nominal accounting starts with a zero balance at the start of every accounting year and then during the period it accumulates all the gains and losses and returns to zero balance at the end of every accounting year by transferring/paying the amount/ balances to permanent account.
+- So nominal accounting starts with a zero balance at the start of every accounting year.
+Then during the period, it accumulates all the gains and losses and returns to zero balance at the end of every accounting year by transferring/paying the amount/ balances to a permanent account.

 Nominal Account Example

-Consider a temporary account like sales account which is opened for recording sale of goods and services during the year and at the end of the financial year the total sales are transferred to the revenue statement account similarly expenses are recorded in expense account and which again at the end of year are transferred to revenue statement account and at the end the positive/ negative changes (Revenue- expenses) are transferred to permanent account in balance sheet.
+Consider a temporary account like a sales account that is opened for recording the sale of goods and services during the year.
+At the end of the financial year, the total sales are transferred to the revenue statement account.
+Similarly, expenses are recorded in the expense account and which again at the end of the year are transferred to the revenue statement account.
+In the end, the positive/ negative changes (Revenue- expenses) are transferred to a permanent account in the balance sheet.

-Based on the periodicity of flow of fund the Account is divided as below
+Based on the periodicity of the flow of funds, the Account is divided as below.

-- An Income is a short-term inflow of funds during fiscal year
+- An Income is a short-term inflow of funds during the fiscal year.

-- An Expenses are the short-term outflow of the fund during fiscal year
+- Expenses are the short-term outflow of the fund during the fiscal year.

-- An asset is the long-term inflow of funds whose time horizon can be spread to multiple years so as assets value can be calculated as a present value of future cash flow.
+- An asset is the long-term inflow of funds whose time horizon can be spread to multiple years, so assets value can be calculated as a present value of future cash flow.

-- A Liability is a long-term outflow of a fund which is extending beyond the financial year.
+- A Liability is a long-term outflow of a fund that is extending beyond the financial year.